-If you’re more of a smartphone person, this bundle comes with a wireless mobile adapter, with which you can use your smartphone to see from camera’s perspective, and transfer the images to your phone or tablet.
+If you’re more of a smartphone person, you can get a wireless mobile adapter, with which you can use your smartphone to see from camera’s perspective, and transfer the photos to your phone or tablet.

 You will also need a tripod, preferable a lightweight carbon fiber 60″.
 You can also get a great camera case, like the Case Logic case made for the D3300.
 If you find it too overwhelming to buy all these accessories from different suppliers, then you can grab a package that has all the things you need from the cleaning kit to the lenses for about $500.

 While this camera is not the fastest, for a $400-$500 price range, this is the most suitable camera we’ve come across.
 You wouldn’t pay a thousand dollar more just to get a snappier models out there, which is why it makes it the best entry-level camera so far.